- Fifo Capital Australia Pty Ltd (ACN 121 427 183) and the other companies referred to below in the definition of “we”.

-We disclose credit information to the following credit reporting body:
+We disclose credit information to the following credit reporting bodies:

 Name: Equifax Pty Ltd Website: www.equifax.com.au Mail: PO Box 964 North Sydney, NSW 2059

-That credit reporting body is required to have a policy which explains how it will manage credit-related personal information.
-If an individual would like to read the policy of the credit reporting body he or she should visit the credit reporting body’s website and follow the Privacy links, or the individual can contact the credit reporting body direct for further information.
+These credit reporting bodies are required to have a policy which explains how it will manage credit-related personal information.
+If an individual would like to read the policy of the credit reporting body he or she should visit the credit reporting body’s website and follow the Privacy Links, or the individual can contact the credit reporting body direct for further information.

 The individual also has the right to request that the credit reporting body not use or disclose his or her credit reporting information if the individual believes that he or she has been, or is likely to be, the victim of fraud (for example, the individual suspects someone is using his or her identity details to apply for credit).
 The individual must contact the credit reporting body direct should this be the case.